 Step 6- Get creative!

 Now that you have one texture layer in Soft light, let’s duplicate this layer (right click the layer in your layers pallet and—you guessed it—click Duplicate Layer.)
 Change this layer blending mode to Multiply, just for fun.
 See how it makes it a lot darker?
 This is why layer masks are so great.
 I use my brush tool to mask off the darkness of his face, while leaving some depth in the background.
 Try it again!
 Duplicate this layer and change the blending mode to Overlay.
 This really pops the color in your photo and the texture.
 At this point, I have three layers of the “Autumn 2 Free Smooth” texture, all with layer masks, different blending modes, and varying degrees of masking.
 Of course you don’t have to do it like I did.
-It’s all up to your TASTE of Best Bluetooth headset reviews.
+It’s all up to your TASTE of bluetooth controller.
+Read the Best Bluetooth headset reviews.

 Step 7- More Texture